Netflix/vmaf/libvmaf/README.md

                       unsigned index_low, unsigned index_high);
 ```

-For more complete API documentation, see the public header files.
+For more complete API documentation, see [libvmaf.h](include/libvmaf/libvmaf.h).
 For an example of API usage [vmaf.c](tools/vmaf.c) is a good place to look.

 ## Contributing a new VmafFeatureExtractor